It is the most versatile cooling and ventilating system on the market today!

 These exceptionally quiet fans can be installed in a single, or multiple-fan configuration and are designed to move large amounts of air per fan.
-Install one of the higher volume CFM whole house fans in your hallway or a combination of a large fan and a lower CFM fans in each occupied bedrooms for maximum cooling.
+Install one of the higher volume CFM whole house fans in your hallway or a combination of a large fan and a lower CFM fan in each occupied bedroom for maximum cooling.

 One way to lower levels of indoor air pollutants is to increase the amount of outdoor air coming in.
 Using a whole-house fan is the most effective way to ventilate and cool your home.

-QuietCool Whole House fans can be used instead of AC unit during most of the year in most of climates.
-They push hot air off the attic, but main difference is that whole house fans pull air from your living area through the attic outside.
+can be used instead of an AC unit during most of the year in most climates.
+They push hot air off the attic, but the main difference is that whole house fans pull air from your living area through the attic outside.

-Generally speaking you should install one fan in a central location such as a hallway and one fan in each of the occupied bedrooms that are used for sleeping.
-The recommended amount of air flow (or CFM) should should be approximately 2-3 times the square footage of your home.
-So, a home that is 3,000 sq. feet should have the number of fans that when added together move between 6,000-9,000 CFM (cubic feet per minute) of air, while keeping in mind the aforementioned placement locations.
+Generally speaking, you should install one fan in a central location such as a hallway, and one fan in each of the occupied bedrooms that are used for sleeping.
+The recommended amount of airflow (or CFM) should be approximately 2-3 times the square footage of your home.
+So, a home that is 3,000 sq. feet should have several fans that when added together move between 6,000-9,000 CFM (cubic feet per minute) of air, while keeping in mind the aforementioned placement locations.

-Precision is the trusted choice in thousands of local homes.
+Precision Plumbing Heating Cooling & Electric is the trusted choice in thousands of local homes.